Youth with Talent: Semi-finals

 Only two semi-final rounds are held.
 Acts chosen from Round 2 compete against one another, and five of those acts are chosen to compete in the Grand Finale in each episode.

 Wild card round

 One more act is chosen from those eliminated during the semi-finals, to compete in the Grand Finale.

-Grand Finale Round
+Grand finale round

 Eleven acts compete against each other and only the top three are awarded.
 The top three acts are chosen based on the judges' vote and the public vote.